Registration for Special Circumstances

 Voters in College

 The residential address where you are registered determines which contests and candidates appear on your ballot.

 If you attend school away from home, you have the option to register to vote in either the county where you attend school or the county in which you permanently reside; you may not register to vote in both counties.

 If you choose to vote by mail, you may provide a mailing address that is different from your residential address where you wish to receive your ballot and official election materials.

 If you are a new citizen of the United States and you live in San Francisco, you can register to vote online or submit a paper Voter Registration Form.
 Visit the Registration Basics page.

 If you become a citizen after the registration deadline for an election, you may register and vote at the Department of Elections’ office in City Hall, Room 48, until 8 p.m. on Election Day.
 Visit the Vote at a Voting Center page.

 In the November 8, 2016, Consolidated General Election, San Francisco voters approved Proposition N: Non-Citizen Voting in School Board Elections by a vote of 54% to 46%.

-Proposition N is a Charter amendment that extends the voting rights in San Francisco School Board elections to non-citizen residents of San Francisco who are of legal voting age, not in prison or on parole for a felony conviction, and who are parents, legal guardians, or legally recognized caregivers of children under the age of 19 living in San Francisco.
+Proposition N is a Charter amendment that extends the voting rights in San Francisco School Board elections to non-citizen residents of San Francisco who are of legal voting age, not in prison for a felony conviction, and who are parents, legal guardians, or legally recognized caregivers of children under the age of 19 living in San Francisco.

 Voters who Miss the Registration Deadline